Collapse to view only § 80.85 - What requirements apply to cost sharing?

 (2) Purpose.
 State the purpose and base it on the need.
 The purpose states the desired outcome of the proposed project in general or abstract terms.

-(4) Results or benefits expected.
+(4) Results.
+Describe the results or benefits expected.

 (5) Approach.
 Describe the methods used to achieve the stated objectives.

 (6) Useful life.
-Propose a useful life for each capital improvement, and reference the method used to determine the useful life of a capital improvement with a value greater than $100,000.
+Propose a useful life for each capital improvement and reference the method used to determine the useful life of a capital improvement with a value greater than $100,000.

 (8) Principal investigator for research projects.
 Record the principal investigator's name, work address, and work telephone number.

-(i) Estimate the amount of program income that the project is likely to generate.
+(9) Program income. (i) Estimate the amount of program income that the project is likely to generate.

 (ii) Describe any item that requires the Service's approval and estimate its cost.
-Examples are preaward costs, capital improvements or expenditures, real property acquisitions, or equipment purchases.
+Examples are pre-award costs, capital improvements or expenditures, real property acquisitions, or equipment purchases.

 (iii) Include a schedule of payments to finish the project if an agency proposes to use funds from two or more annual apportionments.